Beer - UK - December 2014

 - Ale is sometimes referred to by consumers as mild or bitter, but the term ‘ale’ is used throughout this report.
 This refers to top-fermented beers including bitter and mild, pale, export and brown ales, stout, porter, barley wine and strong ales, as well as Indian and American pale ales, among others.
 These beers are so-called because the yeast floats to the surface during fermentation, as opposed to lagers, which are bottom-fermented.
 Barley wine is simply a beer with a very high ABV.

-- Alcoholic ginger beer is also included within ales.
+Alcoholic ginger beer and bitter are also included within ales in this report.

-- Stout is a derivative of porter, originally an18th century brown mild ale.
+- Stout is a derivative of porter, originally an 18th century brown mild ale.
 Stout is a black, dense beer, which is usually top-fermented, and made with dark roasted barley and an abundance of hops, which provide the characteristic flavour.
 Both on- and off-trade sales are included in the UK market size.
 Value sales throughout this report are at consumer prices.
 Market sizes at constant 2014 prices are devised using Mintel’s alcoholic drinks deflator.

 What you get